orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### withdrawAll

 Function to withdraw all funds on the contract.
-Not recommended for current Orb holders if the price is not zero, as they will become immediately foreclosable.
+Not recommended for current Orb keepers if the price is not zero, as they will become immediately foreclosable.
 To give up the Orb, call `relinquish()`.

 *Not allowed for the leading auction bidder.*